alissa-huskey/public/dev-notes.md

 Build
 -----

+### Prerequisites

+* Poetry
+* Python 3.9+

-To run locally first use poetry to install dependencies and start a shell.
+To run a local build first use poetry to install dependencies and start a shell.

 Generate static pages and run a web server, using the bash scripts in the `tools` directory.
-But the simple version is:
+Alternately the simple version is:

 ```bash
 # generate the static files